PGmacs

 Inserting, copying and deleting rows

-To delete the row at point, press <delete> or <backspace> in a table buffer and confirm.
+To delete the row at point, press Del or Backspace in a table buffer and confirm.
 Please note that this deletes the current row in the PostgreSQL database, as well as in the Emacs buffer.
 Deleting rows is only possible on tables that include a primary key constraint (this can be a single column specified as PRIMARY KEY, or a constraint across a group of columns).

-All updates, insertions and deletions are immediately made on the PostgreSQL server by sending it the appropriate SQL UPDATE TABLE, DELETE FROM or INSERT INTO commands.
+All updates, insertions and deletions are immediately synced with the PostgreSQL server by sending it the appropriate SQL UPDATE TABLE, DELETE FROM or INSERT INTO commands.

 You can also view (but obviously not edit!) the output from an SQL query you enter.
-Type e in a PGmacs buffer, which will prompt you for an SQL query, then display the output in a dedicated temporary buffer.
+Type e in a PGmacs buffer, which will prompt you for an SQL query in the minibuffer, then display the output in a dedicated temporary buffer.
 Type q to kill the temporary buffer.

 Screenshot table